The Cartels and Leniency Review: India

-The Competition Act, 2002 (the Act), in conjunction with various regulations, forms the competition regime in India.
+The Competition Act 2002 (the Act), in conjunction with various regulations, forms the competition regime in India.
 While there are many sectoral regulators responsible for maintaining fair competition in their respective sectors, the Competition Commission of India (CCI), established under Section 7 of the Act, is the principal regulator for anticompetitive behaviour across all sectors.

-'Agreement' under the Act has been defined very widely and includes an arrangement or understanding or acting in concert and is not limited to written formal agreements.
+The term 'agreement' under the Act has been defined very widely and includes an arrangement or understanding or acting in concert and is not limited to written formal agreements.
 Section 3(1) of the Act sets out a general prohibition on all agreements that have or are likely to have an appreciable adverse effect on competition (AAEC) within India, while Section 3(3) specifically sets out that certain horizontal agreements, including cartels, will be presumed to have an AAEC in India, thereby shifting the burden of proof to the accused to rebut the presumption.
 These horizontal agreements include those that:

 - directly or indirectly determine purchase or sale prices;

 - limit or control production, supply, markets, technical development, investment or provision of services;